 The Art of The Brick DC Comics exhibition is on for a limited time only – finishing on Sunday 3rd September 2017 in South Bank, London.
 For more details see the official website: http://www.aotbdc.co.uk/

 Tickets cost £16.50 per adult and you can also get family bundles and discounts.
 However….
 Groupon are currently doing an offer where you can tickets for £10.00 per person, bargain!

 It is well and truly amazing!
 Definately worth going to see this in real life.
 The pictures do not do it Justice (League).
-All of the pictures that I took are my personal highlights of the exhibition, but of course you will all have you own favourite hero and your highlights are likely to be different, which is why I really recommend seeing it for yourself!
+All of the pictures that I took are my personal highlights of The Art Of The Brick DC exhibition, but of course you will all have you own favourite hero and your highlights are likely to be different, which is why I really recommend seeing it for yourself!
 So thank you to Nathan Sawaya for creating this immense exhibition and bringing all our favourite, iconic characters to life!